William-Larsson/combat-covid-on-campus/GIT-CHEAT-SHEET.md

 ## Before you start coding
-Checkout to the *main* branch and run the
+Make sure that you are on the *main* branch and run the
 > git pull

 command to get the latest changes.

+If not, run
+> git checkout main

+before doing the pull to switch branch to *main*.

 Now, you want to create a new branch to work on.
 Run
 > git checkout -b \<branch-name\>

 to create a new branch and switch to it from *main*.
-Replace \<branch-name\> with something readable like *my-feature*
+Replace \<branch-name\> with something readable like *my-feature*.

 Now you can start coding!

 ## Committing your changes and additions
-Firstly, run the basic
+Firstly, from your branch, run the basic
 > git status

 command to see the all the files that you have changed.